aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-ppsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There can be various reasons to convert a DOTM file to PPSX.
+Some of them are listed below:

+- To open the file in PowerPoint application which does not support DOTM format.
+- To share the presentation with others who do not have access to DOTM file.
+- To edit the presentation in PowerPoint application.

+How Aspose.Total helps for dotm to ppsx conversion
-For a Python developer, who is trying to add a DOTM to PPSX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of DOTM to PPSX.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOTM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPSX format.

 {{% /blocks/products/pf/feature-page-summary %}}